Twitter

 The rise of shrinkflation

-The price of an item might not go up, but the product’s size decreases, meaning you’re paying more for less.
+Consumers are also being short-changed in other ways.
+If the price of an item doesn’t go up, but the product’s size decreases, you are still paying more for less.
 This is known as shrinkflation and, despite the supermarkets’ denials, regular grocery shoppers say the practice is widespread.

 Shrinkflation was a major concern for those who responded to the ACCC inquiry, with the watchdog recommending that supermarkets be compelled to tell consumers when package size changes to their detriment by: